wingkeet/ask/README.md

 Running the above program produces the output shown below.
 Use the up arrow and down arrow keys to move the selection pointer.
-Press Enter to confirm selection, Q to continue program execution without selection, and CTRL-C to terminate Node.js immediately.
+Press Enter to confirm selection, Q to continue program execution without selection, and CTRL-C to terminate the program immediately.

 ![Screenshot](images/ask.png)